bwagenseller/bwagenseller.github.io/operating_systems/ubuntu/server_build.md

 5\.
 Add information to the bottom of /etc/profile

- * You will have to do this twice: once for root and once for your personal login.
-Root's profile is /etc/profile, but your own profile will the the .profile file in your home directory.
-These instructions are how to set up the root environment, but replicate this entire step using the .profile file in your home directory.
+ * You will have to do this once, either in the global profile (`/etc/profile`) or your own profile will the the .profile file in your home directory.
+These instructions are how to set up in `/etc/profile`.
  * Open /etc/profile (using vi):

  ```